in-toto/attestation/spec/predicates/null.md

 ## Purpose

-Denotes the absense of a predicate.
+Denotes the absence of a predicate.
 May be used as a drop-in replacement for traditional code signing, where the notion of a predicate does not exist.

 ## Schema